Ardalan-Faezmehr/MI-BCI-Resources/Datasets/README.md

 ## ⚠️ Attribution and Citation Notice

 All datasets listed below are **owned and maintained by their respective authors and institutions**.
-We do not host any of the data.
+We do not own any of the data.

 **Before using any dataset, you must read and follow the citation and usage instructions provided at the original source and cite the corresponding